kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/01-server-side-testing/05-testing-user-validation.md

 # Testing User Validation

-* Comment out users.test.js as we don't need it but use it for reference
+* Comment out `users.test.js` as we don't need it
+* But for now keep it around for reference

-* We need to test users.js
+* We need to test `users.js`

 `users.js`